zecure/shadowd.zecure.org/content/overview/python_connector.md

                 return status

 There also has to be an empty *\_\_init\_\_.py* file in the middleware directory.
-Next you have to register the middleware in the *settings.py* file of your application:
+Next you have to register the middleware in the *settings.py* file of your application.

     MIDDLEWARE_CLASSES = (
         'middleware.shadowdconnector.ShadowdConnectorMiddleware',